der3318/daily-pixiv/README.md

 ### Local Run

 To customize or add new features, run the scripts locally.
-It saves downloaded images to `Images/` directly, using original resolution (unlike Line Notify which has a size limitation).
+It saves downloaded images to `Images/` directly, using original resolution (unlike LINE Notify which has a size limitation).

 ![LocalRun.png](https://github.com/der3318/daily-pixiv/blob/main/Demo/LocalRun.png)